Appearance

 - Missing breakeven -- Trades that hit TP1 then reverse to SL?
 Enable auto-breakeven.

-- Execution mode mismatch -- A two-phase channel set to Complete Only may be missing opportunities.
-Try Execute on Alert.
+- Execution mode mismatch -- An alert-then-details channel set to Wait for Full Signal may be missing opportunities.
+Try Trade on First Alert.
+See Execution Modes.

-Use a Config Profile to test different settings on a specific channel without affecting your other channels.
+Use a Config Profile -- a per-channel layer that sits on top of your account settings -- to test different settings on a specific channel without affecting your other channels.

 3. Account Routing